heroku/buildpacks-dotnet/README.md

 ## Application Requirements

-A solution file (e.g. `MySolution.sln` or `MySolution.slnx`) or .NET project file (e.g. `*.csproj`, `*.vbproj` or `*.fsproj`) must be present in the application’s root directory.
+A .NET solution (e.g. `MySolution.sln` or `MySolution.slnx`), project (e.g. `*.csproj`, `*.vbproj` or `*.fsproj`) or C# (e.g. `MyApp.cs`) file must be present in the application’s root directory.

 If the root directory contains both solution and project files, the solution file will be preferred for the build and publish process.

+If the root directory contains neither solution or project files, the C# file will be published as a [.NET 10 file-based app][file-based-apps].

-The buildpack support C#, Visual Basic and F# projects using the .NET and ASP.NET Core frameworks (version 8.0 and up).
+The buildpack support C#, Visual Basic and F# apps using the .NET and ASP.NET Core frameworks (version 8.0 and up).

 ## Configuration